Dualities in one-dimensional quantum lattice models: symmetric Hamiltonians and matrix product operator intertwiners: Examples

 where the black dots represent group delta functions.
 As mentioned earlier, these intertwining operators map the bonds of the Hamiltonian associated with $\mc M= \Vect_G$ to those of the Hamiltonian associated with $\mc M = \Vect$.
 Invoking the property

-where $R_h: |g \ra \mapsto |gh^{-1}\ra$ and $L_h: |g \ra \mapsto |hg \ra$, we can readily confirm that this operator implements the Kramers-Wannier duality of the Ising-like Hamiltonians.
-Equivalently, this tensor network can be thought of as implementing a gauging map.
+where $R_h: |g \ra \mapsto |gh^{-1}\ra$ and $L_h: |g \ra \mapsto |hg \ra$, we can readily confirm that this operator implements the duality transformation between the Ising-like Hamiltonians.
+This tensor network can also be thought of as implementing a gauging map.
 In particular, applying such an operator to product states yield GHZ-like states thus providing a non-local map relating short- and long-range order.
 A further generalization is obtained by considering the fusion category $\Vect_G^\alpha$ that only differs from $\Vect_G$ by its monoidal associator, which now evaluates to some normalized representative of a cohomology class $[\alpha]$ in $H^3(G,{\rm U}(1))$.
 Module categories over this category are also well understood \cite{2002math......2130O}.
 Interestingly, as long as $[\alpha]$ is not the trivial class, it is not possible to choose $\Vect$ as a module category.
-This corresponds precisely to the ``anomaly'' which presents an obstruction to gauging the corresponding quantum models.
+This corresponds to the ``anomaly'' that presents an obstruction to gauging the corresponding quantum models.